DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 However both tests with weight decay faild.
 Resons could be that in the previous test did no overfitting accoured and therefore also the parameter is not used.

 ### Result Diagram & Final Model and Hyper Parameters
-As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128 and a batchsize of 256 shows the best performance.
+As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128, a batchsize of 256 and no weight decay shows the best performance.
 All the other parameters can be found here Report.md.

 <figure>